-What is preimplantation genetic screening or PGS?
+What is Preimplantation Genetic Screening or PGS?

 Preimplantation genetic screening (PGS) is a genetic testing procedure performed on embryos created with in-vitro fertilization by examining the chromosomes of an embryo for net gain or loss of genetic materials.
 Specifically PGS can identify chromosomal abnormalities such as

-Aneuploidy is the presence of an abnormal number of chromosomes in a cell, such as having 45 or 47 chromosomes when 46 is expected in human cell.
+- Incorrect number of chromosome or aneuploidy – Aneuploidy is the presence of an abnormal number of chromosomes in a cell, such as having 45 or 47 chromosomes when 46 is expected in human cell.
 Examples of aneuploidy are:

 - Down Syndrome with an extra copy of chromosome 21,